janet-lang/janet/README.md

 To get a list of all bindings in the default environment, use the `(all-symbols)` function.

+## Source

+You can get the source on [GitHub](https://github.com/janet-lang/janet) or [SourceHut](https://sr.ht/~bakpakin/janet).
+While the GitHub repo is the official repo, the SourceHut mirror is actively maintained.

 ## Building

 ### macos and Unix-like